 The remedy selected-monitored natural attenuation (MNA) of petroleum-contaminated sediment for a period of three years-was initiated in 2010 (USACE 2011).
 Three decision units were created based on field observations and the approximate location of the pipeline break.
 In 2010, 2011, and 2012, composited primary sediment samples were collected from each decision unit, and a composite duplicate sediment sample was collected from one decision unit to establish site trends and possibly degradation rates.
 During each monitoring event, primary and duplicate sediment samples were composited from eight different locations within each decision unit.
-MNA sampling conducted in 2011 and 2012 indicated the maximum concentrations of DRO and 2-methylnaphthalene in sediment as 8,500 mg/kg and 7.6 mg/kg, respectively.
-Figure A-4 presents the locations of composited samples for each decision unit by year.
+MNA sampling conducted in 2011 and 2012 indicated the maximum concentrations of DRO and 2-methylnaphthalene in sediment as 8,500 mg/kg and decision unit by year.

-The first five-year review conducted at Site 8 in 2014 indicated that composite sampling conducted in 2010, 2011, and 2012 may have underestimated the level of contamination in sediment due to the limited number of subsamples collected per decision unit and potential bias introduced by composite sampling (USACE 2015b).
+7.6 mg/kg, respectively.
+Figure A-4 presents the locations of composited samples for each conducted in 2010, 2011, and 2012 may have underestimated the level of contamination in sediment due to the limited number of subsamples collected per decision unit and potential bias introduced by composite sampling (USACE 2015b).
 An incremental sampling approach using ADEC-recommended subsampling procedures was recommended for continued monitoring of remedy performance.